 By law, both parties must always consent to sexual relations.
 A person consents if he or she agrees by choice and has the freedom and capacity to make that choice.
 When someone has dementia, it is sometimes unclear whether they have the 'mental capacity' to consent to sexual relations.

-In England and Wales, the law says that people are able to make decisions for themselves if they are able to do all of the following:
+In England and Wales, the Mental Capacity Act 2005 says that people are able to make decisions for themselves if they are able to do all of the following:

 - understand information that is given to them

 - retain that information long enough to be able to make a decision

 - weigh up the information available to make a decision

 - communicate their decision by any possible means, such as talking, using sign language or even using simple movements such as blinking an eye or squeezing a hand.

 Northern Ireland currently has different laws around capacity, although these are changing.

 In addition there is specific case law that has been developed around consent to sexual relations in both the criminal and the civil courts in England, Wales and Northern Ireland which may also need to be considered in particular situations.
 It is a complex area and sometimes it might be necessary to get legal advice.